alfifrr/super-duper-funicular/README.md

 ---

-### Tools used
-Certainly!
-Here's a clean, well-structured **Markdown** documentation for your `requirements.txt` content, suitable for inclusion in a README or docs file:

----

 # Project Dependencies

 This project uses the following Python packages, managed via `pyproject.toml` and compiled into `requirements.txt` using `uv pip compile`.